United States government sanctions: Efficacy

-Efficacy of sanctions against Russia
+Efficacy against Russia

-Academic Jeremy Garlick writes that at least in the short term, sanctions against Russia have backfired economically by benefitting its economy and backfired geopolitically by bringing Russia and China closer together.
-The United States imposed sanctions against Russia following the Russian invasion of Ukraine.
-Asian countries, primarily China and India, absorbed an increasing amount of Russian oil and gas.
-According to Garlick, because Russian imports from the West declined after sanctions, Russia's trade balance rose sharply, increasing cash reserves and the economy generally.
-By June 2022, the Russian ruble had risen sharply and was one of the world's best performing countries.
+Academic Jeremy Garlick writes that sanctions against Russia have, at least in the short term, backfired both economically and geopolitically, benefiting Russia's economy and bringing Russia and China closer together.
+Following the Russian invasion of Ukraine, Asian countries—primarily China and India—absorbed an increasing share of Russian oil and gas.
+Because Russian imports from the West declined after sanctions, Russia's trade balance rose sharply, increasing cash reserves.
+By June 2022, the Russian ruble had risen sharply and was among the world's best-performing currencies.

-The Biden administration sought to impose more sanctions on Russian oil revenues, focusing on crude oil sold above the $60 per barrel price cap.
-This move was aimed at limiting Russia's financial resources used to fund the war in Ukraine.
-U.S. Treasury Secretary Janet Yellen directed that the sanctions would be extended to Chinese financial institutions involved in the trade.
+In October 2025, the United States imposed sanctions against Russia's largest oil companies Rosneft and Lukoil, and threatened secondary sanctions against foreign financial institutions and companies continuing to do business with them, with particular implications for customers in China and India.